Chabachib/Spam-NoSpam-Detection-Using-BERT/README.md

 - `Class 0 (Ham):` Very high precision, recall, and F1-scores (close to 1.00).
 - `Class 1 (Spam):` Slightly lower recall (e.g., 0.95–0.97) but overall strong performance.

+### 8. Translation Models
+For our translation models, we utilized the Open Neural Machine Translation [Opus-MT](https://github.com/Helsinki-NLP/Opus-MT) models, developed and maintained by the Helsinki-NLP team.
+These models are built using the Marian NMT framework, a highly efficient and scalable platform for neural machine translation.
+The Opus-MT models support a wide range of languages and have been fine-tuned on various multilingual corpora, making them highly versatile for translation tasks.

 ## 🚀 Installation